irfanhakim-as/linux-wiki/topics/yay.md

     Add the `--noconfirm` flag to skip any prompts for input.

+    Add the `--needed` flag to skip the installation if the package is already installed.

 2. To install multiple packages, simply append the package names to the same command:

     ```sh